jcollins36855/eratosthenes_sol/README.md

 We will be exploring the following:

-1. Unit tests: the fundamental building block functions
+1. Unit tests: the fundamental building block functions (sieve_slow and sieve_fast are our building blocks)
 2. Integration tests: how our fundamental building block functions are playing with each other as we expect
 3. Regression tests: tests to see if there is any 'drift' in the function output--is it starting to diverge with what we had before?